square/fdoc/README.md

     FDOC_SCAFFOLD=true bundle exec rspec spec/controllers

-For more information on scaffolding, please see the more in-depth [fdoc scaffolding example][github_scaffold], also you can see our [step by step quick guide].
+For more information on scaffolding, please see the more in-depth [fdoc scaffolding example][github_scaffold], also you can see our [step by step quick guide][github_guide].

 ### In a Sinatra app